Milutin Milanković: Awards and honors

 area of long-term climate and modeling.
 A main belt asteroid discovered in 1936 has also been dubbed 1605 Milankovitch.
 At NASA, in their edition of "On the Shoulders of Giants", Milanković has been ranked among the top fifteen minds of all time in the field of earth sciences.
-He was awarded Order of Saint Sava and Order of the Yugoslav Crown.

-In popular culture

-Milutin Milanković – A Traveler Through Distant Worlds and Times, a 2007 documentary film based on the biography of Milutin Milankovitch, directed by Dušan Vuleković.
+Personal life

+Milankovitch was a materialistic monist and determinist, according to whom nature is "unique", "boundless, eternal mother of life" and in "the boundless universe, which has no beginning or end in space and time, the same natural laws rule" as on Earth.
+As a materialist, Milankovitch stood on the position that the universe is eternal, uncreated and indestructible and that the question of its beginning has no meaning.

+Milanković was a great admirer of Nikola Tesla.
+On behalf of five academics, Milutin Milanković wrote a recommendation that Nikola Tesla be elected a full member of the Royal Serbian Academy, which was done at a ceremonial meeting on 7 March 1937.